aaronblohowiak/Push-It/README.md

   1. check the agent.credentials however you see fit.
   2. if they are valid, call agent.connected()
   3. if they are invalid or you have an error, call agent.connectionDenied(reason)
-  4. if you do not call disconnect or connected, they will be denied after pushIt.TIMEOUTS.onConnectionRequest seconds
+  4. if you do not call disconnect or connected, they will be denied after pushIt.TIMEOUTS.onConnectionRequest milliseconds

 ###2.
 An agent subscribes to channels